-- (b) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (c) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and,